 The greatest obstacle to addressing underserved need is limited federal and local funding.
 The needs of the community are greater than the available local and federal funds.
-The city has also proposed the formation of a Housing Policy Task Force to further determine need, recommend new policies and programs, and implement local solutions to meet the housing needs within the city.
-The city will seek to maximize the resources available in furtherance of the Year 4 activities.
+The city will continue to look to further determine need, recommend new policies and programs, and implement local solutions to meet the housing needs within the city.
+The city will seek to maximize the resources available in furtherance of the Year 5 activities.

 The city will insure that selected public improvement projects are ready to proceed.
 Often, public works projects can encounter numerous delays due to public process, design, and weather constraints.
-To minimize delays, the city has selected those improvements that are able to be undertaken during Year 4.
+To minimize delays, the city has selected those improvements that are able to be undertaken during Year 5.